-10 Words To Know From The Montessori Dictionary
+20 Words to Know From the Montessori Dictionary

-The Montessori Method is unique.
-Our multifaceted approach is different from typical public schools, and with that, involves some specialized terminology.
-Whether you’re a current or prospective parent, or simply someone interested in learning more about the Montessori way, here are ten words to know from the Montessori dictionary.
+The Montessori Method is a unique approach to helping children learn and grow.
+Our educational philosophy comes with a few specialized terms pertaining to courses, learning materials, and educational techniques.
+Whether you’re a current parent or simply someone interested in learning more about the Montessori way, here are 20 words to know from the Montessori dictionary.

-Absorbent Mind: From infancy until the age of six, children go through a period of intense mental growth.
+Absorbent mind: From infancy until age six, children go through a period of intense mental growth.
 This is when a child develops language and discovers the world spontaneously.
-Kids at this age are able to “absorb” information from their surrounding environment naturally without much effort.
+Kids at this age are able to “absorb” information from their surrounding environment naturally and without much effort.

 Casa dei Bambini: Casa dei Bambini, meaning “children’s house” in Italian, was the name of the first school Maria Montessori opened in 1907.
-It was in this low income district in Italy where the Montessori Method was born, and from there it has spread globally ever since.
+This school was located in the low-income district in Rome where Maria was born, and her philosophy has spread globally since its establishment.

-Concrete to abstract: The “concrete to abstract” philosophy is applied to many curricula at Living Montessori.
-This concept means we build a foundation for your child’s understanding by starting with concrete concepts and then moving on to a more abstract idea.
-An example of this is through our math curriculum, where students learn the decimal system through tactile work with beads and other objects.
+lessons.
+This means that we build a foundation for your child’s understanding by starting with concrete concepts and then progressing to more abstract ideas.
+For example, in our math curriculum, students learn the decimal system through tactile work with beads and other objects.

-Erkinder: In German, “Erkinder” translates to “child of the Earth.”
-This philosophy drives our organic gardening and outdoor learning programs.
-We believe children need to do more than understand reading, writing, math and science; they need to know how to cultivate and care for the world they live in.
+Erkinder: In German, “erkinder” translates to “child of the Earth.”
+This philosophy drives our school day enrichment programs, which include organic gardening, living green, and outdoor learning programs.
+We believe children need to understand more than reading, writing, math, and science: They need to know how to cultivate and care for the world they live in.

-Planes of development – These refer to the four periods of growth a person goes through as they age and grow.
-Each stage of development and growth builds upon the last.
+Planes of development: These refer to the four periods of growth people go through as they age.
+Each stage of development builds upon the last.
 These four periods include:

 - Age six and under: Discovery and learning through the absorbent mind